dustinpfister/blog_posts/_posts/threejs-curve-quadratic-bezier-curve.md

 ## Conclusion

 That will be it for now when it comes to the 2D Quadratic Bezier Curve class in threejs at least.
-However there is a whole lot more to write about when it comes to curves in both the 2D and 3D form in threejs.
+There is a whole lot more to write about when it comes to curves in both the 2D and 3D form in threejs, it is just that I think that there might only be so much to write about with this built in option for curves.
+There are other options of course such as [THREE.CubicBezierCurve](https://threejs.org/docs/#api/en/extras/curves/CubicBezierCurve) which allows for the use of two control points othe than that of just one.
+There are also a few more other options in terms of 2d curves, and also making a curve that is a colleciton of these curves when it comes ot the use of curve paths.